sparcules/Spark_Pixels/README.md

 <img src="Pics/device_info.png" width="22%" height="22%">

-Follow these steps to add Device Info to your existing code:
+Follow these steps to add the Device Info option to your existing code:

 1. Declare some defines at the top of your sketch.